 Abyssinian Cats

-Origin and History The Abyssinian is one of the oldest and most recognizable cat breeds, often linked to ancient Egypt due to its resemblance to cats in Egyptian art.
-Modern genetic research, however, suggests the breed descends from cats imported to England from India or Southeast Asia in the 1800s.
+Origin and History The Abyssinian vs. Somali debate often highlights their shared history; the Abyssinian is one of the oldest and most recognizable cat breeds, often linked to ancient Egypt due to its resemblance to cats in Egyptian art.
+Modern genetic research, however, suggests the breed descends from cats imported to England from Southeast Asia in the 1800s.

 First exhibited at London's Crystal Palace cat show in 1871, the Abyssinian was among the earliest formally recognized breeds.
-Its exotic look and dynamic personality have ensured enduring popularity, consistently ranking among the world's most beloved cats.
+Its exotic look and dynamic personality have ensured enduring popularity worldwide.

 Physical Characteristics